-- Executing on plans of action
+- Executing plans of action

 Identifying unmet needs

 The introversion and sensitivity often attributed to overthinkers allow them to see and feel things many people overlook.
 When people say, “Why didn’t I think of that?”
 It’s because they weren’t looking.
-And had they discovered an unmet need; they often wouldn’t care or be curious enough to explore the possibilities.
+And had they discovered an unmet need, they often wouldn’t care or be curious enough to explore the possibilities.

 Diagnosing and dissecting problems

 Once an unmet need has been identified, overthinkers diagnose and dissect the problems surrounding it.
 Generally, unmet needs are mere problems that have not been solved by which people have learned to live with them.
-When it said that an invention’s “Time has come,” it only means that someone took the time to investigate the problem long enough to develop a solution.
+When it says that an invention’s “Time has come,” it only means that someone took the time to investigate the problem long enough to develop a solution.